tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/PITCHME.md

 - While Paxos and Raft and many other well-known protocols tolerate crash faults, Byzantine fault tolerant protocols beginning with PBFT, tolerate even arbitrary corrupted nodes.
 Many subsequent protocols offer improved performance, often through optimistic execution that provides excellent performance when there are no faults, clients do not contend much, and the network is well behaved, and at least some progress otherwise.
 - In general, BFT systems are evaluated in deployment scenarios where latency and CPU are the bottleneck, thus the most effective protocols reduce the number of rounds and minimize expensive cryptographic operations.
-- Research  advocating improvement of the worst-case performance, providing service quality guarantees even when the system is under attack, even if this comes at the expense of performance in the optimistic case.
-However, although the "Robust BFT protocols in this vein gracefully tolerate comprised nodes, they still rely on timing assumptions about the underlying network".
-Thus focus shifted to asynchronous networks.
-[6]

 ---